Art forms: Fine art and design

 Art Forms: Visual artist

-Summary: General art – painting, clay work, collage, papier mache, 3D work, silk and fabric painting, general craft work.
-Provider / facilitator of art projects for adults across a wide age range and ability.
+Summary: Painting and drawing, clay work, collage, papier mache, 3D work, silk and fabric painting, general craft work.

 Locations: Bury St. Edmund’s area/ West Suffolk

-Foundation course in Art & Design at Cambridge College of Art & Design
+2 yr.
+Foundation course in Art & Design

-who may have visual, hearing and speech difficulties, mobility problems, cognitive impairment and social and emotional issues.
+Work in health sector, rehabilitation settings and care homes with stroke patients and people with life threatening illness and progressive degenerative disease: people may have visual, hearing and speech difficulties, mobility problems, cognitive impairment and social and emotional issues

-Children 5-9 years with learning difficulties and behavioral issues who are sometimes hard to engage.
+After school art clubs for primary age children with learning difficulties and behavioral issues who are sometimes hard to engage

 Art forms: Visual Arts, Film / Video / Photography, New Technology, Web Design, Crafts, Literature, Heritage Interpretation